Joaquín Ruiz Lorente

-Joaquín Ruiz Lorente (born April 14, 1966) is a retired Spanish professional basketball player and the current manager of the Liaoning Flying Leopards.
+Joaquín Ruiz Lorente (born April 14, 1966) is a Spanish retired professional basketball player who currently serves as an assistant coach of the China men's national basketball team.

-Player career
+Playing career

 The career of Ruiz Lorente began with CB Zaragoza, with players like José Luis Llorente or Pepe Arcega.
 In 1991, he left the team of his born city for playing with other Liga ACB teams.
 He totally spent 18 seasons in the league, playing 453 games.